Resikrys/S3-03-Developers-Team/README.md

 This exercise involves developing an application to manage a virtual Escape Room.
-The application will allow the creation and management of themed rooms, intriguing clues, unique decoration items, and maintain an up-to-date inventory.
+The application will allow the creation and management of themed rooms, intriguing clueObjects, unique decoration items, and maintain an up-to-date inventory.
 Additionally, functionalities for tracking income, and user notifications will be implemented.
 Data persistence will be achieved using MySQL.